ajccom/d1ma/README.md

 Set model's data;

-*this function will update HTML immediately*
+*This function will update HTML immediately*

 ####getData